kevinabrown/kevinabrown.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Kevin A. Brown is a Postdoctoral Scholar in the Argonne Leadership Computing Facility at the Argonne National Laboratory, a US Department of Energy national research laboratory.
+Kevin A. Brown is a Postdoctoral Scholar in the Argonne Leadership Computing Facility (ALCF) at Argonne National Laboratory, a US Department of Energy national research laboratory.
-Kevin's research topic is focused on the _Exascale Interconnect Performance Evaluation_.
+Kevin works in the area of large-scale high-performance computing (supercomputing) with his current research focused on _Exascale Interconnect Performance Evaluation_.

 Kevin's profile page at ANL is located [here](https://www.anl.gov/profile/kevin-a-brown).